 Team sports can build social skills and provide mentoring opportunities.

-But team sports also can make some kids with learning and attention issues feel anxious.
+But team sports also can make some kids with learning and thinking differences feel anxious.
 They may even feel rejected or self-conscious if they see themselves as a weaker player on the team.
 It’s good for them to know there are other options.

 Biking, hiking, track and field or climbing can be done with a group or alone.
 Martial arts and swimming are also great options that can focus on the individual more than the group.
-Get more ideas about sports for kids with learning and attention issues.
+Get more ideas about sports for kids with learning and thinking differences.

 4. Look for activities that may develop your child’s skills.